Multimeter: The digital measuring device is so versatile

 CAT II: Category II is used for measurements on household appliances and other higher voltage equipment, such as electrical outlets and wiring in buildings.

 CAT III: Category III is used for measurements on outdoor electrical equipment or equipment connected to a main distribution board.

 CAT IV: Category IV is used for measurements on the main power supply, including measuring current and voltage at the terminals of the power supply.

 It is important to choose the right CAT multimeter for the application to ensure that the multimeter will function correctly and minimise the risk of electric shock or other hazards.

 Whereas the CAT multimeter was used in the past, nowadays almost only digital multimeters are available.
 At Berrybase, too, you will only find modern devices with digital displays.
 The advantage of these models is that the measured values are particularly easy to read.
 These are displayed on a modern LCD screen.
 In addition, all modern multimeters come in a practical pocket format.

 Buy multimeters online: At Berrybase you will find top products at a low price

 If you want to buy a multimeter for your upcoming IoT projects, Berrybase is the right place for you.
 Our range includes various high-quality measuring devices from renowned manufacturers such as UNI-T, McPower and PCWork.
-In addition to classic multimeters, you will also find other useful measuring modules in our store, such as classic voltage meters and socket testers.
+In addition to classic multimeters, you will also find other useful measuring modules in our shop, such as classic voltmeters and socket testers.
 Many models are already available for less than 30 euros and are therefore affordable even for tinkerers with a smaller budget.
-If you have any questions, our competent service team will be happy to help you.
+If you have any questions, our competent service team will be happy to help.